-If your budget allows, you may want to experiment with putting a little money behind some of your campaign assets to promote them on social media.
-For advice on how to create successful paid advertising campaigns across the three main social media platforms -- Facebook, Twitter, and LinkedIn -- check out this free guide.
+If your budget allows and you know there's search demand for your offer, you may want to experiment with putting a little money behind some of your campaign assets to promote them on social media.
+For advice on how to create successful paid advertising campaigns across the three main social media platforms -- Facebook, Twitter, and LinkedIn -- check out this guide.

 What will happen to your leads once you've generated them?
 And once the holidays have come and gone, what will they mean to your business?

 Before you launch your campaign, it's best to design a plan for qualifying and developing your leads once they've filled out your form.